Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Results

-Run~A1pc is hydro-thermally identical to Run~A1, but we have employed a perfect conductor instead of an radial field boundary condition at the surface.
+Before we discuss the runs with a coronal envelope, we investigate how the magnetic evolution changes, if we change the radial field condition to a perfect conductor condition at surface (Run~A1pc).
 This is sufficient to cause the dynamo modes to change.
-Close to the surface the toroidal magnetic field becomes the strongest, reaching values which are higher than the maximum values in Runs~A1 and A1c2.
-Beside the fast poleward migrating subdominant dynamo mode, which exists also in Runs~A1, A1c, and A1c2, there is a dominant poleward migrating mode.
-This mode concentrates the magnetic field at mid-latitudes and produces nearly no field above 35$^\circ$ latitude.
+Close to the surface the toroidal magnetic field becomes the strongest, reaching values of more than 10 kG which are more than two times higher than the maximum values in Runs~A1 and A1c2; see top and middle row of \Fig{butA}.
+There the predicted migration direction is poleward, which agrees with the actual migration near the surface; see bottom row of \Fig{butA}.
+Furthermore, we find indication of a poleward migrating subdominant dynamo mode similar as in Runs~A1, A1c, and A1c2.
+However, we find an equatorward propagating mode in the middle of the convection zone, which is most likely related to the smaller and weaker concentration of $\Btt$ found in the middle of the convection zone which is predicted to propagate equatorward.
+It seems that the hydro-thermal setup tends to produce strong toroidal magnetic fields near the surface, but the radial field condition at the top boundary of Run~A1, A1c, and A1c2 prevents this.
+The toroidal magnetic field is concentrated at mid-latitudes and produces nearly no field above 35$^\circ$ latitude.
 This is very surprising, given that the other runs without a coronal envelope produce strong magnetic fields at high latitudes.
-In the middle of the convection zone, $\mean{B_\phi}$ seems to follow a similar pattern as in Runs~A1 and A1c2, but the field is weaker.
-There the mean toroidal field actually propagates equatorward similarly to Runs~A1 and A1c2 (not shown here).
-It seems that the hydro-thermal setup tends to produce strong toroidal magnetic fields near the surface, and just the radial field condition at the top boundary of Run~A1, A1c, and A1c2 prevents this.
-Furthermore, the absence of polar field in Run~A1pc suggests a relation between the polar field and the radial field at the surface.
-The relation to and the consequences for a Babcock-Leighton dynamo model \citep[e.g][]{B61,L64,DC99} will be discussed in a forthcoming paper (Warnecke et~al. 2015, in preparation).
+This absence of polar field in Run~A1pc suggests a relation between the polar field and the radial field at the surface.
+The relation might be interesting in view of the Babcock-Leighton dynamo framework \citep[e.g.,][]{B61,L64,DC99}.